Huntington Bancshares

 Huntington Bancshares Incorporated is an American bank holding company headquartered in Columbus, Ohio.
-Its banking subsidiary, The Huntington National Bank, operates 1,047 banking offices, primarily in the Midwest: 459 in Ohio, 290 in Michigan, 80 in Minnesota, 51 in Pennsylvania, 45 in Indiana, 35 in Illinois, 32 in Colorado, 29 in West Virginia, 16 in Wisconsin, 10 in Kentucky, and one in North Carolina.
+Its banking subsidiary, The Huntington National Bank, operates 1,048 banking offices, primarily in the Midwest: 459 in Ohio, 290 in Michigan, 112 in Texas, 80 in Minnesota, 51 in Pennsylvania, 45 in Indiana, 35 in Illinois, 32 in Colorado, 29 in West Virginia, 16 in Wisconsin, 10 in Kentucky, 2 in South Carolina, and 6 in North Carolina.

 The company is ranked 466th on the Fortune 500 as of 2024.
-It is on the list of largest banks in the United States.
-It is the largest originator of SBA 7(a) loans.
+One of the largest banks in the United States, it is the largest originator of SBA 7(a) loans.

 History

 The Huntington National Bank Building in Columbus was mostly built in 1925 around an existing building.